HewlettPackard/terraform-provider-oneview/README.md

 HPE OneView Terraform SDK library extends support of the SDK to OneView REST API version 4000 (OneView v7.0)

 Please refer to [notes](https://github.com/HewlettPackard/terraform-provider-oneview/blob/master/CHANGELOG.md) for more information on the changes , features supported and issues fixed in this version
-### Migration to OneView 7.0 from OneView 6.x
+### Migration to HPE OneView 7.0 from HPE OneView 6.x ( Non-Synergy appliance )
-With OneView 7.0 you can migrate your server hardware from OneView 6.x using migrate functionality provided in the UI.
+With HPE OneView 7.0 one can migrate your server hardware from HPE OneView 6.x using migrate functionality provided in the UI.
-With server hardware migration , corresponding server profile will also get migrated to OneView 7.0 .
-With OneView 7.0 the server hardware type field is not compatible with OneView 6.x.
-To resolve that make sure your server profile configuration is not having server hardware type field .
+With server hardware migration , corresponding server profile will also get migrated to HPE OneView 7.0 .

-Migration scenario
-- Create server profile in OneView 6.x .
-Make sure configuration is not having server hardware type field.
--  Migrate the server hardware and corresponding server profile to OneView 7.0.
+#### Impact after migration
+1. Idempotency issues post migration.
+Post migration do run terraform refresh to sync with migrated resources.

+    Steps:
--  Point you terraform endpoint to OneView 7.0.
+    -  Point your <TF_VAR_endpoint> to HPE OneView 7.0.
--  Run `terraform refresh` to sync the migrated resource
+    -  Run `terraform refresh` to sync with  migrated resource

+2. Idempotency issue in server profile after migration.
+With HPE OneView 7.0 the server hardware type field is not compatible with HPE OneView 6.x server hardware type.
+To resolve that, while creating server profile, make sure terraform configuration file is not having server hardware type field defined .

 ## Getting Started